jigarvyasidea/college_code/day1_college.md

 // lets understand global and local variable

-// there is function bleow greert void greet() {
+// there is function bleow greert in that we declared #GLobal variable void greet() {
     int a = 10 ; //local variable
     int b = 30 ;//local variable